tedder/lorawan/README.md

 You must create a device on the Helium Console at https://console.helium.com/

-You need to create a file called "keys.py" which defines the device keys.
+You need to rename "keys_example.py" to "keys.py" and enter you device information from the Helium Console.

 ## Installation